 All our servers utilize RAID 10 arrays of fault-tolerant disks.
 This means we have multiple disks doing the job of 1, providing redundancy and faster access to data.

-Database transaction logs are backed up locally every hour, and full or differential database backups are made locally onto separate disks every 6 hours.
+Database transactions logs are backed up locally every hour, with full or differential database backups made on a regular basis.

-In the event of a natural disaster (tornadoes, explosions, terrorist attacks), we have an automated cloud backup using an offsite facility that stores copies of both servers and updates them frequently as a last-chance disaster recovery method.
+In the event of a natural disaster (tornadoes, explosions, terrorist attacks), we perform regular automated backups into a physically remote IBM Cloud facility that stores copies of both servers and updates them frequently as a last-chance disaster recovery method.